Healing From God

 Even when God was forced to render judgment against His people, because of their wickedness, He determined to once again bring healing to the nation as part of its restoration.
 "Behold, I will bring it health and healing; I will heal them and reveal to them the abundance of peace and truth.
 And I will cause the captives of Judah and the captives of Israel to return, and will rebuild those places as at the first.
 I will cleanse them from all their iniquity by which they have sinned against Me, and I will pardon all their iniquities by which they have sinned and by which they have transgressed against Me (Jeremiah 33:6-8).

 It's hard to believe, sometimes, the power of God's love and goodness towards us - especially in light of our tendency towards iniquity.
 But the truth is, God can't help but step in and help us when we cry out for His mercy.
 Even when we've been fools, and suffered tremendously for our foolishness, God will send us healing.
 "Fools, because of their transgression, And because of their iniquities, were afflicted.
 Their soul abhorred all manner of food, and they drew near to the gates of death.
 Then they cried out to the LORD in their trouble, and He saved them out of their distresses.
 He sent His word and healed them, and delivered them from their destructions.
-Oh, that men would give thanks to the LORD for His goodness, And for His wonderful works to the children of men (Psalms 107:17-21)!"
+Oh, that men would give thanks to the LORD for His goodness, And for His wonderful works to the children of men (Psalms 107:17-21)!"back to the top

 All through the gospels, we see Jesus bringing healing from God back into the limelight.
 It was a benefit that Israel had completely lost sight of.
 Nowhere do we see this more effectively illustrated than in Luke 13:11,12: "And behold, there was a woman who had a spirit of infirmity eighteen years, and was bent over and could in no way raise herself up.
 But when Jesus saw her, He called her to Him and said to her, 'Woman, you are loosed from your infirmity.'
 And He laid His hands on her, and immediately she was made straight, and glorified God.
 But the ruler of the synagogue answered with indignation, because Jesus had healed on the Sabbath; and he said to the crowd, 'There are six days on which men ought to work; therefore come and be healed on them, and not on the Sabbath day.'
 The Lord then answered him and said, 'Hypocrite!
 Does not each one of you on the Sabbath loose his ox or donkey from the stall, and lead it away to water it?
 So ought not this woman, being a daughter of Abraham, whom Satan has bound; think of it; for eighteen years, be loosed from this bond on the Sabbath?'
 And when He said these things, all His adversaries were put to shame; and all the multitude rejoiced for all the glorious things that were done by Him."